codehearts/remembear/.github/pull_request_template.md

 ## Description of changes

-## Reason for changes <!-- you can just reference an issue here -->
+## Reason for changes <!-- You can just reference an issue here -->

+## Test steps <!-- Fill this out with any manual test steps to show the expected behavior -->

+1. `cargo test`